-How to Grow Taro
+How to Grow Taro?

-Requirements for Growing Taro (Colocasia)
+Requirements for Growing Taro/Arbi

 Growing taro in partial shade or filtered sunlight is ideal.
 Avoid keeping the plant in harsh sunlight for long durations.

 Grow it in the well-drained and fertile soil, which is rich in organic matter.
 Soil should be slightly acidic to neutral with a pH level between 5.5 to 6.5.
 Avoid compacted and clay-rich soil.